 Day 2: Ayapata - Dead Woman's Pass - Chaquicocha

-- Hike for 10 hours to Chaquicocha campsite
+- Hike for 10 hours to the Chaquicocha campsite

 - Conquer Dead Woman's and Runkuraqay Pass